Modern Romanticism 101 – A Guide

 Scholar Who Walks the Night.
 Photo: MBC

-“Imagination cannot change reality, but it can change people, and those people can change the world.” – Scholar Who Walks the Night
+“Imagination cannot change reality, but it can change people, and those people can change the world.”

-However, we believe many people are out there like us who long for these stories to be more prevalent.
+However, many people (like us) long for old-fashioned romance and Modern Romanticism stories to be more prevalent in our entertainment.
 And here at The Silver Petticoat Review, we embrace them, talk about them, and promote them.
-On a happy note, there’re many fantastic stories out there just ready to be watched or read.

 Even if “unrealistic,” a great story can change us, inspire us, and make a difference.
 So, we celebrate the power of imagination and creativity – which you can find in Modern Romanticism.